shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 had luck getting to new residents before their situations did."
 The vixen swore again, something dark and German.

-"There are closer sanctuaries suited for an arctic fox," van Holstruk continued, "but Ms. Valenheart here asked to rehome you to Furhaven, specifically."
+"There are closer sanctuaries suited for an arctic wolf," van Holstruk continued, "but Ms. Valenheart here asked to rehome you to Furhaven, specifically."

-Another pulse from her groin made Jewel yelp, a pained cry that turned into a wolflike howl.
+Another pulse from her groin made Jewel yelp, a pained cry that turned into a wolf-like howl.

 "We'll let you guys think about it," the rabbit said, resting a hand around Jewel's cheek.
 "Let your friend get through *this* first, and we'll talk again